microsoft/fluentui/packages/react-next/src/components/Image/docs/ImageDos.md

-- Do provide descriptive values for the alt text attribute for all images.
+- Provide descriptive values for the alt text attribute for all images.
-- Do consider context.
+- Consider context.
 If the image represents a function, be sure to indicate that.
 If it is to be consumed with other objects on the page, consider that as well.
-- Do make the description brief but accurate.
+- Make the description brief but accurate.
 Use one sentence, two at the most.